Filters

 A filter creation dialog appears:

-You can then specify filter criteria here:
+You can then specify the name of the filter and filtering criteria here:

 - “Tags to filter” – the comma-separated list of tags to match